lucasnantonio/lucasnantonio.github.io/src/posts/petal/before-and-after.md

 - Josh K
 ---

-This post is a collection of small design wins at Petal, a journal of work that doesn't necessarily get that much praise but adds up to a better experience over time.

-If you're looking for a more robust case study, [read this](/blog/nubank/nuconta) instead.
+>   This post is a collection of small design wins at Petal, a journal of work that doesn't   necessarily get that much praise but adds up to a better experience over time.
+Looking for a more robust case study?
+[Try here.](/blog/nubank/nuconta)

 | <img src="../../images/petal/before-and-after/filters-before.gif"> | <img src="../../images/petal/before-and-after/filters-after-3.gif"> |
 |--------- | --------|